DistributedComponents/verdi-lockserv/README.md

 Finally, run `make` in the root directory.
 This will compile the lock server definitions, check the proofs of mutual exclusion, and finally build an OCaml program from the extracted code called `LockServMain` in the `extraction/lockserv` directory.

-Running LockServ on a cluster
+Running LockServ on a Cluster
 -----------------------------

 `LockServMain` accepts the following command-line options: